 Confirm the question “Are you sure you want to delete the selected Item(s)?” clicking on "OK" button.
 The selected mobility will be removed.

+Participant reporting

+Mobility Tool sends out requests for participant reporting automatically after the end of the mobility period, as indicated in the "End date" field of the mobility details.
+The participants receive an invitation with a link to a website.
+The link starts with the following web address:

+http://ec.europa.eu/eusurvey/

+The participant report has a form of a web-based questionnaire with different types of questions – single choice, multiple choices, and matrix-type of questions.
+There are 6 types of questionnaires, one for each action type – SMS, SMP, STA, STT, IP-Teachers and IP-Students.
+The reporting is handled by EUSurvey tool, developed and managed by the European Commission.

+The status of the report is displayed on Mobility Tool website, page "Mobilities", in the last columns on the page.
+There are 3 types of status in the system:

+NONE – no invite for a report has been sent yet

+REQUESTED – invitation to fill in the report has been sent out to the participant

+SUBMITTED – the participant has submitted his/her report

+The statuses of mobilities are changed automatically, depending on the system and participant actions.

+At present, Mobility Tool doesn't display details of the participant reports.
+This function will be available in next version of the tool.

 Import and export of data

 In this chapter you will find details regarding import and export of the mobility data.
 The mobility data contains the details of all mobilities, the participants, the sending and receiving partners and the corresponding grants.
 Organisational grants related to the project are not included in the import/export of the data and should be managed in the way presented in the chapter describing the budget details in this manual.

-The main purpose of data import is to enable beneficiaries of big projects to enter large amount of data into the Mobility Tool in a single step.
+The main purpose of data import is to enable beneficiaries of big projects to enter large amount of data into the Mobility Tool in a more efficient manner.
 Another purpose of the import functionality is the synchronisation between external tools and Mobility Tool.

 The data import/export feature is available from the Mobilities page, as presented on the screenshot.